 Are your other family members right?

-Many people think that, because they weren’t married, their ex de facto has no future financial claim on them or their estate.
+Many people think that, because they weren’t married, their ex-de facto has no future financial claim on them or their estate.
 Some people might also think that if they and their ex-partner have divided up their assets, neither one could have a further financial claim on the other.
-Those assumptions, however, aren’t always correct.
+Unfortunately, those assumptions aren’t always correct.

-The laws relating to the division of assets after a couple separates are distinct from those dealing with Wills and inheritances.
-A Will is not affected by a family law property settlement, which, in itself, cannot prevent someone from receiving a gift left to them in their ex-partner’s Will.
+The laws relating to division of assets after a couple separates are completely distinct from those dealing with Wills and inheritances.
+A Will is not affected by a family law property settlement, which, of itself, cannot prevent someone receiving a gift left to them in their ex-partner’s Will.

 So, can your ex-de facto inherit?

-In the Western Australian case of Blyth v Wilken, the Court considered a situation where, in his Will, the deceased left his assets to his (now) ex de facto partner; the parties having separated some three years before the deceased’s death.
+In Blyth v Wilken the Court considered a situation where, in his Will, the deceased left his assets to his now ex-de facto partner, with the parties having separated some three years before the deceased’s death.
 Eleven years before his death, and at a time when the couple were living together, the deceased made a Will leaving the bulk of his estate to “my de facto wife Kathrine”.
 The Will had not been changed after the parties separated.

 Would different words have made a difference?